LunaSare/gplatesr/README.md

-gplatesr

-The goal of gplatesr is to package the examples from https://github.com/bomeara/gplates_web_service_doc/tree/master/R available in  https://www.earthbyte.org/

-## Installation
+#gplatesr

+`gplatesr` is an R package with example code showing how to use the GPlates web service to generate plate reconstructions directly from http requests.
+GPlates is developed by the EarthByte Group [https://www.earthbyte.org]

 Soon you will be able to install the released version of gplatesr from [CRAN](https://CRAN.R-project.org) with: